VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 Note that [replication doesn't save from disaster](https://medium.com/@valyala/speeding-up-backups-for-big-time-series-databases-533c1a927883), so it is recommended performing regular backups.
 See [these docs](#backups) for details.

-By default VictoriaMetrics offloads replication to the underlying storage pointed by `-storageDataPath`.
-It is recommended storing data on [Google Compute Engine persistent disks](https://cloud.google.com/compute/docs/disks/#pdspecs), since they are protected from data loss and data corruption.
-They also provide consistently high performance and [may be resized](https://cloud.google.com/compute/docs/disks/add-persistent-disk) without downtime.
+Note that the replication increases resource usage - CPU, RAM, disk space, network bandwidth - by up to `-replicationFactor` times.
+So it may be worth offloading the replication to underlying storage pointed by `-storageDataPath` such as [Google Compute Engine persistent disk](https://cloud.google.com/compute/docs/disks/#pdspecs), which is protected from data loss and data corruption.
+It also provide consistently high performance and [may be resized](https://cloud.google.com/compute/docs/disks/add-persistent-disk) without downtime.
 HDD-based persistent disks should be enough for the majority of use cases.